Down in the depths of the Southern Hemisphere, that is.

-That ham croissant/sandwich or slice of the cake should stay in one piece when running?
+That ham croissant/sandwich or a slice of the cake should stay in one piece when running?
 Why?
-There is always a gust of wind that accompanies a picnic and that evidently whisks an item off the blanket.
+There is always a gust of wind that accompanies a picnic.
+One that evidently whisks an item off the blanket.
 Especially Aunt Daisy’s hat.

 It’s picnic season.
 We all love picnics, don’t we?

 If history is anything to go by.
 Many of our cultures have enjoyed picnics for centuries.
 The earliest ones in England were medieval hunting feasts of assorted baked meats, pickles and pastries consumed with passion before the hunt.
 Of course, it was no picnic for the deer that were savoured by the victorious hunters.